apache/doris-website/docs/table-design/overview.md

 ## Table property

-In Doris, a table is composed of one or more partitions.
-The PROPERTY clause in the CREATE TABLE statement is used when creating partitions.
-Since dynamic partitions can be created, there may be partitions that have not been created and partitions that have been created.
-The differences in setting the attributes for these please refer to [modifying table properties](../sql-manual/sql-statements/Data-Definition-Statements/Alter/ALTER-TABLE-PROPERTY.md)
+In the Doris CREATE TABLE statement, you can specify various [table properties](../sql-manual/sql-statements/Data-Definition-Statements/Create/CREATE-TABLE.md#properties).
+Among them, the number of buckets (buckets), storage medium (storage_medium), replication num (replication_num), and hot/cold storage policy (storage_policy) properties apply to the partitions.
+That is, once a partition is created, it will have its own set of properties.
+Modifying the table properties will only affect partitions created in the future, and will not apply retroactively to partitions that have already been created.
+For more information about these properties, please refer to [modifying table properties](../sql-manual/sql-statements/Data-Definition-Statements/Alter/ALTER-TABLE-PROPERTY.md)

 ## Notes